d-w-moore/irods-dev-orientation/rr.md

   ```

 Also included on the wiki page  is a pointer to how to build capnproto from scratch,
-necessary if using earlier than Ubuntu 16, on this web page:
+necessary if using earlier than Ubuntu 16 .
+Follow the excerpt below, or get fuller
+instructions from the included link:

 ```https://capnproto.org/install.html#installation-unix```

 So stop right here and use these commands to build `capnproto` if you're using Ubuntu 14 :